 Additions to, or reductions of, the allowance account resulting from such evaluations are to be made through charges or credits to the "provision for loan and lease losses" (provision) in the Report of Income.
 When available information confirms that specific loans and leases, or portions thereof, are uncollectible, these amounts should be promptly charged off against the allowance.
-All charge-offs of loans and leases shall be charged directly to the allowance and any recoveries on loans or leases previously charged off shall be credited to the allowance.
+All charge-offs of loans and leases shall be charged directly to the allowance.
 Under no circumstances can loan or lease losses be charged directly to "Retained earnings."
+Recoveries on loans and leases represent collections on amounts that were previously charged off against the allowance.
+Recoveries shall be credited to the allowance, provided, however, that the total amount credited to the allowance as recoveries on an individual loan (which may include amounts representing principal, interest, and fees) is limited to the amount previously charged off against the allowance on that loan.
+Any amounts collected in excess of this limit should be recognized as income.